Objective frequentist uncertainty quantification for atmospheric CO$_2$ retrievals: Conclusions and outlook

-An important insight provided by this work is the identification of the surface pressure ($x_{21}$) and the AOD of the first composite aerosol type ($x_{28}$) as key variables affecting the length of the frequentist confidence intervals (Figure~\ref{fig:interval_length_one_fixed_nuance_seed436}).
+An important insight provided by this work is the identification of the surface pressure ($x_{21}$) and the AOD of the first composite aerosol type ($x_{28}$) as key variables affecting the length of the proposed intervals (Figure~\ref{fig:interval_length_one_fixed_nuance_seed436}).
 This raises the interesting possibility of obtaining more precise $X_\mathrm{CO2}$ estimates by developing Level 2 retrieval methods that combine pressure or aerosol information from other satellites or observing systems with OCO\nobreakdash-2 data.
-The surface pressure also plays an important role in explaining the performance of the operational Bayesian retrievals (Figures~\ref{fig:misspecification_bias_min_coverage}--\ref{fig:misspecification_bias_nominal_coverage}), which has also been noted in previous studies; see \cite{kiel2019} and the references therein.
-Interestingly, $x_{28}$, on the other hand, does not particularly stand out in the analysis of the operational method.
-However, another aerosol variable ($x_{32}$) is responsible for a consistent positive contribution to the bias due to its large bias multiplier (Figure~\ref{fig:bias_multipliers}), moderately misspecified prior mean (Table~\ref{tab:mean_sd_difference_true_vs_prior_nuisance}) and very small generative process variance (Table~\ref{tab:mean_sd_difference_true_vs_prior_nuisance}).
-A more comprehensive analysis of the effects of the different variables, including at different spatial regions, seasons and observing modes, is left as a subject for future work.
+The surface pressure also plays an important role in explaining the performance of the operational retrievals (see Figures~S6--S8 in the Supplement \cite{Patil2021Supp}), which has also been noted in previous studies; see \cite{kiel2019} and the references therein.
+A more comprehensive analysis of the effects of the different variables, including at different spatial regions, seasons or observing modes, is left as a subject for future work.